Miguel Vargas Player Props: Dodgers vs. Nationals

-Miguel Vargas -- 0-for-3 with an RBI in his most recent game -- will be in action for the Los Angeles Dodgers versus the Washington Nationals, with Trevor Williams on the hill, on May 29 at 9:10 PM ET.
+Miguel Vargas -- hitting .216 with three doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Jake Irvin on the hill, on May 30 at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Rays.
+In his most recent game he had a hitless showing (0-for-3) against the Nationals.

 Miguel Vargas Game Info & Props vs. the Nationals